 The LEGO Boost Creative Tool Box is like the younger brother of the Mindstorm EV3 as it is much more straightforward to operate and build.
-LEGO Boost has tailored this LEGO Boost robotics kit more towards the ages of 7-12 in terms of simplicity and design.
+LEGO Boost has tailored these LEGO Boosts kits more towards the age range of 7-12 in terms of simplicity and design.
 Building this robot kit is easy, and the design has a younger feel to it.
-If you’re looking to get your middle schooler started in the world of LEGO robotics, this is a great first step to provide them.
-You don’t receive quite as many features, but this is a fantastic and fun first LEGO robot kit to build.
+If you’re looking to get your middle schooler started in the world of LEGO technic, this is a great first step to provide them.
+You don’t receive many features, but this is a fantastic and fun first LEGO robot kit to build.

-The first thing you might notice when accessing their LEGO product page is that this LEGO robotics kit has more pieces than the Mindstorm.
+You might notice when accessing their LEGO product page that this LEGO kit has more pieces than the Mindstorm.
 Despite this, the Boost Creative Tool Box Set is easier to build and requires much less time.
 Most of the extra pieces of this LEGO Boost set are for the fun obstacles and to play games that you build to test your building and programming skills out.
 Kids can build and program the robot to do a whole host of things that involve the fun toys that come along with it.
 Caution cones, hockey sticks, and basketball hoops are a few of the featured extras.

-If you have an iPhone, iPad, or Android tablet, then we highly recommend this LEGO Boost robot to you.
-The Boost robot kit only compatible with those products which will act as the move hub for the device.
+If you have an iPhone, iPad, or Android tablet, we highly recommend this LEGO Boost robot.
+The Boost robot kit is only compatible with those products, which will act as the move hub for the device.
 You control the robot and program the robot with the app that accompanies it.
 The robot can move, react to your speech, change its expression, and even grip items.
-If the base model is tiring, you can select from any of the five different designs that it can morph into.
+If the base model is tiring, you can select from any of the five different designs to morph into.